pachi/epbdjs/README.md

 ## TODO

-- allow other values of load matching factor (or functions) (formula 32, B.32)
+- allow load matching factor values (or functions) that are not 1 (formula 32, B.32)
-- get results by use items (service), maybe using the reverse method E.3 (E.3.6, E.3.7)
+- get results by use items (by service), maybe using the reverse method E.3 (E.3.6, E.3.7)

 ## Usage